 Quick take: Workers' compensation insurance for small businesses

-- Workers' compensation insurance may help when an employee gets a work-related illness or injury on the job.
+- Workers' compensation insurance can help when an employee experiences a work-related illness or injury.

-- Coverage includes wage benefits for employees who are injured at work or get a work-related illness, and can pay for medical treatment or rehabilitation, among other benefits for eligible employees.
+- Coverage includes wage benefits, medical treatment and rehabilitation, among other benefits for eligible employees.

-- Workers' compensation coverage is mandatory in many states.
+- Workers' compensation coverage is mandatory in most states.

 We posed this question to Saul Salinas, a Farmers Insurance® agent based in Tucson, Arizona.